Sunday, November 23, 2025

 Using this example, at the outset, a payment difference of ~$150/mo could easily be, for a first-time homebuyer, the difference between being able to buy and not.

-Presuming that the buyer’s age, work experience, economic circumstances improve in a period of two years, the borrower may be financially able to increase the payment with no penalty and be able to go to a mortgage that they could not afford two years prior.
+Presuming that the buyer's age, work experience, and economic circumstances improve over a period of two years, the borrower may be financially able to increase the payment with no penalty and move to a mortgage they could not afford two years prior.

 In addition, if mortgage interest rates decline, there is the option to refinance at lower rates, with the benefit of a track record of timely payments.